 Basic tickets to Skytree in Tokyo

-A basic adult ticket for Tokyo Skytree that you buy on the day costs ¥2,100 on weekdays and ¥2,300 on holidays, and gives you access to the first of two observation areas, the Tembo Deck.
-At 350m, this gives you an awesome view over the city—and all the way to Mount Fuji on clear days.
-For an extra ¥1,000 (¥1,100 on holidays), you can ascend another 100 meters to the Tembo Galleria.
-Here’s the first way to save money—make do with the 350m deck.
+A basic adult ticket for Tokyo Skytree that you buy on the day costs ¥2,100 on weekdays and ¥2,300 on holidays, and gives you access to the first of 2 observation areas, the Tembo Deck.
+At 350m, this gives you an awesome view over the city — and all the way to Mount Fuji on clear days.
+If you buy the Combo Ticket for ¥3,100 on weekdays and ¥3,400 on holidays you can ascend another 100 meters to the Tembo Galleria.
+Here’s the first way to save money — make do with the 350m deck.
 The views from the higher one aren’t much different.

 Online reservations for Tokyo Skytree

-Note: Tokyo Skytree’s opening times are 8am-10pm, 365 days a year.
-Last admission is at 9pm.
+Note: Tokyo Skytree’s opening times are 10am-9pm, 365 days a year.
+Last admission is at 8pm.
 However, times may change on major holidays, e.g. the New Year period.